 Commercially clean (CC)

-Primary samples are considered commercially clean when they contain 0.2% or less by weight of dockage material.
+Samples exiting primary elevators are considered commercially clean when they contain 0.2% or less by weight of dockage material.
 No dockage is reported.

 Cleaning for grade improvement